Assuming that the desired product for each reaction is the tertia... | Channels for Pearson+

 A

 i.
-E-factor Reaction A = 7.6, E-factor Reaction B = 1.1; ii.
-Reaction B should be considered greener.
+Atom economy Reaction A = 13.7 %, Atom economy Reaction B = 59.6 %; ii.
+Reaction A should be considered greener.

 B

 i.
-E-factor Reaction A = 2.6, E-factor Reaction B = 3.9; ii.
-Reaction B should be considered greener.
+Atom economy Reaction A = 39.4 %, Atom economy Reaction B = 11.7 %; ii.
+Reaction A should be considered greener.

 C